 * Fieldwork costs are additional to tuition fees.
-In 2016/17, the cost of the field trip to Mumbai was approximately £1,200.
+In 2016/17, the cost of the Mumbai field trip (which runs in alternate years and requires a minimum number of students) was approximately £1,200.
 If a field trip is oversubscribed, places are allocated by ballot.
-The field trip to Mumbai runs in alternate years and requires a minimum number of students.

 - Dissertation of 15,000 words (60 credits)

 - Geographical Thought and Practice (30 credits)